-Commercial Production
+Commercial production

 Ozone is produced commercially in the same way it is formed naturally by lightning or UV radiation from the sun.

 The commercial lightning method is called corona discharge.
 Dried air or oxygen is passed through an electrified field (corona) generated by a high voltage between positive and negative grids.

 The high voltage splits the molecular oxygen into atomic oxygen.
-Some of the atomic oxygen merges with molecular oxygen to form ozone, while other oxygen atoms simply recombine to form O2.
+Some of the atomic oxygen merge with molecular oxygen to form ozone, while other oxygen atoms simply recombine to form O2.
 A fraction of oxygen in the air is transformed into ozone.

-When ambient air is used as a feed gas, the amount of ozone generated is between 1 and 2 percent by weight in air.
-When oxygen is used as a feed gas, the ozone generated is between 6 and 12 percent by weight.
+When ambient air is used as a feed gas, you can get ozone between 1 and 2 percent by weight in air.
+When oxygen is used as a feed gas, you can get ozone between 6 and 12 percent by weight.